 The Inca construction technique was completely different to anything found elsewhere in the world, making it unique in its various archaeological sites.
-Large stones, some more than a hundred tons, were hauled from the quarries over 60 kilometers for construction.
-The orientation of the doors and windows, are as well as spectacular construction are just some of the details that will appreciate in this journey through these archaeological sites.
+Large stones, some more than a hundred tons, were hauled from the quarries located more than 60km away for the construction of the archeological centers, which were partially destroyed by the Spanish in order to build with the same stones the churches and convents.
+The orientation of its doors and windows, the perfection of the joining of the stones, as well as the inimitable construction techniques are just some of the details that make the archeological centers of Cusco the most visited in Peru.

-Also called Koricancha or Coricancha, is the most splendid architectural monument of the whole empire made with medium and large stone pieces assembled to perfection.
+Also called Qorichancha or Coricancha, it is the most splendid architectural monument of the whole empire made with medium and large stone pieces assembled to perfection.
 Currently on the basis of this complex there is the church and convent of Santo Domingo, in the Plaza Santo Domingo.

-Q'enqo is a group of two sites near each other, which are based on huge limestone outcrops.
-"Q'enqo" means crooked maze the name was given to these two archaeological groups.
-To reach Q'enqo can take any City Tour (Pull) of any travel agency (almost all of them offer this service),
+Q'enqo is a group of two archeological sites near each other, which are based on huge limestone outcrops.
+"Q'enqo", which means crooked maze, is located very close to the archeological complex of Sacsayhuaman.
+To reach Q'enqo, one can take any City Tour (Pull) of any travel agency (almost all of them offer this service)